-What is a robo-advisor in investing and how do I start?
+What is robo investing and how do you get started?

-Robo-advisors are online investment platforms that provide access to low cost, diversified investment portfolios.
+Robo investing is using an online investment platform for access to low cost, diversified investment portfolios.
 Robo-advisors will manage your investment to make sure your investment risk and expected returns match your investor profile.

 What is robo investing?